 Terrarium Club

-Head of Design Mr Jake Murray's is also king of Harrodian STEM clubs such as ballooning and CanSat.
-His Terrarium club is a slightly more serene and slow-paced challenging its members to create a self-sustaining eco system within the confines of a closed glass jar and to maintain the cycle of growth and renewal for as long as possible.
+Head of Design, Mr Jake Murray also leads Harrodian STEM clubs such as ballooning and CanSat.
+His Terrarium club has a slightly slower pace and challenges its members to create a self-sustaining eco system within the confines of a closed glass jar and to maintain the cycle of growth and renewal for as long as possible.

 See more Terrarium club pictures